+Kia ora and welcome to Aotearoa-New Zealand.
 After checking into your accommodation, the rest of the day is yours to explore at your leisure.
-Christchurch City is the largest city on the South Island.
+Christchurch known in Māori as Ōtautahi, is the largest city on the South Island.
 Often referred to as the Garden City it boasts one of the largest public parks in the country and the city centre is full of very impressive stone buildings reminiscent of the English university towns.
+The inner city has almost been completely rebuilt following earthquakes in 2010 and 2011.
+Explore the city and see how the old mixes with New Zealand's "newest" city.

 On arrival, you will be met by a private driver and transferred to your Christchurch accommodation.

-Follow the road and take in the view of Aoraki Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
-Continue along the lake to your final destination Mt Cook Village.
+Drive through the heart of the South Island, crossing the vast Canterbury plains.
+Catch your breath in Geraldine before continuing through Fairlie.
+Ascending Burkes pass you'll come to the picturesque town of Lake Tekapo.
+Follow the road and take in the view of Aoraki-Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
+Continue along the lake to your final destination Aoraki-Mt Cook Village.

-Experience 500 year old icebergs up-close on the Mt Cook terminal lake.
+Experience 500-year-old icebergs up close on the Aoraki-Mt Cook terminal lake.
 The Glacier Explorers tour is the only one of its kind in New Zealand and one of only three in the world!
 Very few glaciers terminate into lakes and even fewer of them are accessible.
 See towering ice cliffs and floating icebergs from the safety of a specially designed boat.
 These boats provide a safe way to view unseen and inaccessible areas of New Zealand's largest glacier The Tasman.

 Meals included: Breakfast, Dinner